elogind/elogind/docs/USER_RECORD.md

 Specifically:

-[ if 0 /// This part must be audited after any updates, as elogind has neither homed nor is it a service manager Unfortunately the "hidden text" technique does not work with (un)ordered lists. endif // 0]: #
 1. [`pam_elogind`](file:///usr/share/doc/elogind/html/pam_elogind.html)
    processes these JSON records for users that log in, and applies various settings to the activated session, including environment variables, nice